1989Ryan/paragon/README.md

 ### Download dataset

-You will need to have 269G free space.
+You will need to have 269G free space to get all the data.

 ```bash
 python3 scripts/get_dataset.py
 ```

+You can also choose to modify the script ``scripts/get_dataset.py`` to download testing data only if you do not have enough space.

 ### Download pre-trained model